Tea of the Ojibwe Indians (AKA: Ojibway, Ojibwa, Chippewa, or Saulteaux)

 She was nearly 80 years old when I saw her, and there had been no recurrence of her cell problem.
 I was very much interested and wrote down all the herbs she had used.

 A few months later, I received word that my mother's only sister had been operated on in Brockville, Ontario.
 The doctors had found she had bad cell growth in her stomach with liver involvement, and gave her, at the most, six months to live.
-I hastened to her, and talked to her doctor.
-He was Dr R.O.
+I hastened to her and talked to her doctor.
+He was Dr. R.O.
 Fisher of Toronto, whom I knew well, for I'd nursed patients for him many times.
 I told him about the herb tea and asked his permission to try it under his observation, since there apparently was nothing more medical science could do for my aunt.
 He consented quickly.
 I obtained the necessary herbs, with some difficulty, and made the tea.
 My aunt lived for another 21 years, after being given up by the medical profession.
 There was no recurrence of her problem."

 ~ Rene Caisse, R.N.

 Dr. Fisher was so impressed that he asked Rene to use her herbal tea on some of his other hopeless cases.
 Other doctors heard about Rene from Dr. Fisher, and asked her to take patients for them after everything medical science had to offer had been used and failed.
 They, too, were impressed with the results.
-Can we even imagine how amazing this discovery had to have been to impress doctors at that time in history and coming from these sources?
+Can we even imagine how amazing this discovery was to impress doctors at that time in history and coming from these sources?
 She had impressed the people around her, an amazing task in and of itself, now she would have to impress strangers and politicians.
 Could she do it?

 The short answer is “no”, at least not right away.
 In spite of strong support from members of the medical profession who had seen their own patients improve with the herbal tea, Canadian medical authorities alternatively tolerated and persecuted Rene, nearly arresting her twice.